ketankakde/3-Tier-App-Dockerized/README.md

 This is a full-stack application for managing users with a front-end built using HTML, CSS, and JavaScript, and a back-end powered by Node.js, Express, and MySQL.

+## My Contribution
+- Containerized the application using Docker
+- Wrote Dockerfile for frontend
+- Wrote Dockerfile for backend
+- Created docker-compose.yml for multi-container setup

 ## Table of Contents

 - [Features](#features)